renehorstmann/Pixelc/README.md

 # Todo

-- layers + sprites
-  - layers:
-    - show each individual layer in a list in the layer toolbar
-      - longpress a layer for options
+- layer dialog:
   - delete
   - swap left / right
   - merge left
 - sprites
   - 2d grid
     - in x and y, must be %0 with image size
   - animate mode:
     - off
     - only x+
     - only y+
     - x+ than y+
     - y+ than x+
   - sprite frame time
     - reset for all
       - time or fps
     - edit individual frame time
   - canvas render mode:
     - full image with sprite grid lines
     - only current sprite
     - current sprite with onion skinning the previous
       - only if animate_mode!=off